Inferential Statistics - Simple Linear Regression¶

 Estimators can be Z standardized:

-Replacing the true variance $\sigma^2$ with its estimator $S^2_{n-2}$ leads to a student $T$ distribution with $n-2$ degrees of freedom:
+Replacing the true variance σ2 with its estimator S2n−2 leads to a student T distribution with n−2 degrees of freedom:

-Under the assumption that $\beta = 0$ then the following statistics follow a Chi-squared distribution:
+Under the assumption that β=0 then the following statistics follow a Chi-squared distribution:

 Also, the following follows a Chi-squared sitribution: